-The Roaring Twenties is best known for its bustling nightlife scene and significant contributions to music, literature, art and fashion.
+The Roaring ’20s is best known for its bustling nightlife scene and significant contributions to music, literature, art and fashion.
 It was a post-war period of dazzling decadence that all came crashing down with the Great Depression.
-Since then, the 1920s had a premature renaissance during the mid-2010s, back when Great Gatsby-themed parties were all the rage.
-But now that it’s been a full century, we thought we’d have a grand old time revisiting some 1920s slang.
-Many words quickly come and go out of fashion, but like the iconic bob cut, do some of them deserve a comeback?
+Since then, the 1920s has enjoyed countless revivals.
+As recently as the mid-2010s, Great Gatsby-themed parties were all the rage.
+Now that we’re once again in the ’20s (albeit not quite as “roaring” ones, we thought we’d have a grand old time revisiting some 1920s slang.

+Sure, words quickly come and go out of fashion.
+Yet like the iconic bob cut, don’t some of them deserve a comeback?
 Join us on our trip back in time to revive some Golden Age slang.

-1. The Cat’s Pajamas
+The Cat’s Pajamas

-Meaning: The most excellent; cool
+Meaning: the most excellent; coolest

 As a figure of speech, it actually made a lot of sense during its time.
 “Cat” was used to describe the coolest of the cool (a.k.a. flapper dancers or jazz musicians).
-“Pajamas” (or pyjamas, if you’re not from the US) comes from the Hindustani pāy-jāma or Persian pāy-jāmeh and refers to the comfy, loose-fitting clothes you wear when you don’t want to leave the house.
+“Pajamas” (or pyjamas, if you’re not from the United States) comes from the Hindustani pāy-jāma or Persian pāy-jāmeh and refers to the comfy, loose-fitting clothes you wear when you don’t want to leave the house.
 Back then, they were an up-and-coming fashion trend.

-Meaning: A speakeasy; night club
+Meaning: a speakeasy; night club

 Code names for anything alcohol-related were all the rage back then since drinking was literally illegal.
 People had to get creative with naming substances and activities to keep the underground nightlife scene alive.
 In fact, “juice” is still used today as a euphemism for booze.
 “Let’s hit up the juice joint” may not have the best ring to it, but we think it’s a quirky alternative to plain old “club.”

 On A Toot

-Meaning: To go on a drinking spree
+Meaning: to go on a drinking spree

 Carrying on with our drinking theme, we don’t think we’ve ever heard of a more amusing way to call a night of excessive drinking.
 It’s hard to find the exact origins of this phrase, but “toot” is a surprisingly versatile word.
 Besides those impolite clouds of gas all humans produce out their rear ends, it can also refer to cocaine, the act of playing a horn or even a load of rubbish.